Capgemini/TerraKube-AWS/README.md

 # TerraKube - Formerly Prototype-X

-## This repo is currently being tested and cleaned up.
+## This repo is currently in Beta.

 Welcome to Terrakube, a project of mine brought from personal passion and frustration with current Kubernetes offerings on AWS.